rssarto/currency-converter/README.md

 This project represents the back-end app that serves currency-converter-web app.

 # Build
-After cloning go to the project folder and execute the command below: mvn package
+After cloning the repository go to the repository folder and open the project folder with the command below: cd currency-converter
+Since inside the project folder execute the command below to package the application ina runnable jar. mvn package

 # Running the application